ktorio/ktor-documentation/topics/server-oidc-resource-server.md

 | Introspection returned `active: false`             |                                                    |
 | Introspection returned a wrong or expired audience |                                                    |

-An unknown `kid` is a statement about the token, so it is a 401.
-A `kid` that cannot be looked up **at all** is a different thing, covered next.
+An unknown `kid` indicates that the token references a key that is not present in the retrieved JWKS document and therefore results in `401 Unauthorized`.

-### When the server returns 500 {id="errors-500"}
+### Handle server-side validation failures {id="errors-500"}

-Some failures say nothing about the caller's token.
-The plugin could not complete a check, which is the server's problem and not the caller's.
-Answering `401` would tell the caller their token is invalid, which is not something the server has established.
-These surface as `500 Internal Server Error` instead:
+Some failures prevent the plugin from completing token validation without establishing that the token itself is invalid.
+These failures result in `500 Internal Server Error`:

 | Failure                                                                    | Exception                                                      |
 |----------------------------------------------------------------------------|----------------------------------------------------------------|